AsyncDisplayKit/Documentation/docs/_docs/layout2-quickstart.md

 ### Layout Specs

 A layout spec, short for "layout specification", has no physical presence.
-Instead, layout specs act as containers for other layout elements by understanding how these children layout elments relate to each other.
+Instead, layout specs act as containers for other layout elements by understanding how these children layout elements relate to each other.

 AsyncDisplayKit provides several <a hfref = "layout2-layoutspec-types.html">subclasses</a> of `ASLayoutSpec`, from a simple layout specification that insets a single child, to a more complex layout specification that arranges multiple children in varying stack configurations.